go-iiif/go-iiif/README.md

 ```
 This allows for configuration files, and others, to be stored and retrieved from [any "bucket" source that is supported by the Go Cloud package](https://gocloud.dev/howto/blob/#services), notably remote storage services like AWS S3.

-In most of the command-line tools it is still possible to the use the old `-config {PATH}` flag and it will be converted to the newer syntax automatically but the `-config` flag is now officially deprecated.

 The `source` and `caching` layers have also been updated accordingly but support for the older `Disk`, `S3` and `Memory` sources has been updated to use the `Go Cloud` packages so there is no need to update any existing `go-iiif` configuration files.

 ## URIs